mikhail-zapolskyi/homefix/README.md

    • Ensure the design is intuitive and user-friendly.
 2. Set Up Next.js Project:
    • Create a new Next.js project using TypeScript.(Completed)
    • Set up the necessary configurations and dependencies.
+(Completed)
 3. Database Design:
    • Determine the database structure and schema based on the application's requirements.
    • Choose a suitable database system (e.g., PostgreSQL, MongoDB) and set it up.
+(Completed)
 4. User Registration and Authentication:
    • Implement user registration and authentication functionality.
+(Completed)
    • Use secure practices such as password hashing and token-based authentication.
+(Completed)
    • Add Google authentication option (Completed)
    • Add Facebook authentication option
-   • Add Use secure practices such as password hashing and token-based authentication.
 5. Service Listing and Professional Profiles:
    • Create database models and APIs for service listings and professional profiles.
    • Implement CRUD operations to manage services and professional information.